aws-samples/serverless-patterns/fargate-eventbridge-serverless/README.md

 ## How it works

+- Make sure you have all the things configured mentioned in Requirements section.
-- The image is constructed directly from the Dockerfile that is provided.
+- The image is constructed directly from the Dockerfile that is provided using Docker Desktop.
 - The image is pushed to Amazon Elastic Container Repository (ECR).
 - Fargate Task role is created.
 - Fargate Execution role is created.
 - The S3 bucket for output is created.
 - The ECS cluster is created.
 - The Task Definition is created.
 This also passes the environment variable to the scheduled task.
+- Networking resources are created.
 - Finally EventBridge Rule is created for running task every 10th minute of the hour.

 ## Testing